 The Banking Regulation, Supervision and Crisis Management business line helps client governments and the global community in strengthening financial-sector oversight and crisis preparedness/crisis management; promotes an enabling environment for bank intermediation; and enhances the capacity of the authorities to deal with financial stress.
-We do this primarily through the establishment of a well-functioning banking sector and effective bank-regulation, supervision and resolution frameworks.
+We do this primarily through supporting the establishment of a well-functioning banking sector and effective bank-regulation, supervision and resolution frameworks.

 Financial Sector Diagnostics

 About 155 countries have participated in the FSAP Program, and more than 300 FSAPs have been conducted since the inception of the program in 1999.
-That has helped client counties identify vulnerabilities in their financial systems and develop appropriate policy responses.
+This has helped client counties identify vulnerabilities in their financial systems and develop appropriate policy responses.